r4victor/tenthousandmeters/content/blog/python_bts_11.md

 The job of a **finder** is to make sure that the module exists, determine which loader should be used for loading the module and provide the information needed for loading, such as module's location.
 The job of a **loader** is to load the module, that is, to create a module object for the module and execute the module.
 The same object can function both as a finder and as a loader.
 Such an object is called an **importer**.

-Finders implement the `find_spec()` method that takes a module name and a path to search for the module and returns a module spec.
+Finders implement the `find_spec()` method that takes a module name and a module search path and returns a module spec.
 A **module spec** is an object that encapsulates the loader and all the information needed for loading.
 This includes module's special attributes.
 They are simply copied from the spec after the module object is created.
 For example, `__path__` is copied from `spec.submodule_search_locations` and `__package__` is copied from `spec.parent`.

- The full list of spec attributes can be found in [the docs](https://docs.python.org/3/library/importlib.html#importlib.machinery.ModuleSpec).
+You can see the full list of spec attributes in [the docs](https://docs.python.org/3/library/importlib.html#importlib.machinery.ModuleSpec).

 To find a module spec, `_find_and_load()` iterates over the finders listed in `sys.meta_path` and calls `find_spec()` on each one until the spec is found.
 If the spec is not found, it raises `ModuleNotFoundError`.